The Global Compact Launches Caribbean Network

 Businesses in the Caribbean are uniquely positioned to realize the Sustainable Development Goals and the Global Compact.
 The new network fosters enabling environments through CEO engagement and policy advocacy, addressing the region's unique opportunities and challenges.

-With this launch, the Caribbean Network joins the Latin America and the Caribbean region now accounting for 8 Global Compact Networks, from Mexico to Brazil, to Colombia or Uruguay — and marks the milestone of reaching 62 Global Compact Country Networks globally, covering 73 countries.
+With this launch, the Caribbean Network joins the previous existing 8 Networks (Mexico, Colombia, Bolivia, Brazil, Paraguay, Uruguay, Chile and Argentina), that is, the total number now is 9 — and marks the milestone of reaching 62 Global Compact Country Networks globally, covering 73 countries.

 While challenges remain in meeting the Sustainable Development Goals by 2030, there is an opportunity for progress in the Caribbean region.